yannickdils/Workshop-GettingStartedWithIaC/module 4/readme.md

+# Module 4: ARM Deep Dive

-# Exercise: Create and deploy Azure Resource Manager templates by using Visual Studio Code
+## Exercise: Create and deploy Azure Resource Manager templates by using Visual Studio Code

 In this exercise you will learn how to use Visual Studio Code, and the Azure Resource Manager Tools extension, to create and edit Azure Resource Manager templates.